High court rejects appeal of killer of 4 people in Omaha

 OMAHA, Neb.
 (AP) — The Nebraska Supreme Court has upheld the convictions and death sentence of a man who killed four people in Omaha shortly after leaving prison in 2013.

-Nikko Jenkins was pleaded no contest in 2014 to killing four people in three separate random attacks around Omaha.
+Nikko Jenkins pleaded no contest in 2014 to killing four people in three random separate attacks.
 He was sentenced to death in 2017 after years of delays over concerns regarding his mental health.

-The state's high court said Friday it could not find that the trial court had abused its discretion.

-The high court also rejected Jenkins' claim that the state's death penalty as unconstitutional.
+The high court ruled Friday it couldn't find that the trial court had abused its discretion.
+It also rejected Jenkins' claim that the state's death penalty is unconstitutional.